 Off to college in Memphis, Aldervan sang in his college choir and performed in shows at his college.
 After college, he remained in Memphis and did a lot of theater, including his first professional role.
 His favorite shows in Memphis include "The Lion, the Witch, and the Wardrobe," "Annie," "The Glass Menagerie," "Once Upon A Mattress," and "I Am Not Rappaport."
-His favorite though was playing Seymour in "Little Shop Of Horror."
+His favorite was playing Seymour in "Little Shop Of Horror."
 His first professional role was in "A Day in Hollywood /A Night in Ukraine," where he played the Chico character.
 After leaving Memphis and receiving his Master's Degree at Virginia Tech in Arts Administration, he continued to sing and perform.
-Still, it wasn't until he moved to New York that he started doing cabaret.
+When he moved to New York, he started doing cabaret.

 His first show was presented at the Duplex in the West Village.
 It was entitled "Songs My Therapist Says I Should Not Sing," he then attended the Eugene O'Neil Cabaret Conference studying with Barry Klienbort and Penny Fuller.
 His next show at the Duplex was "Taking a Chance On Love," he followed that up with "Here I Go Again" at the Laurie Beechman Theater.
 His favorite show thus far was the salute to Nancy Wilson's 1964 Album HOW GLAD I AM.